alexmanrique/blog/_posts/2022-02-14-introduction-to-microservices.md

 Monolithic repositories
 -----------------------------------
 Let's start by mentioning what microservices are not.
-If you have a Java application and everybody is contributing to its codebase and it is released once a week then you don't have a microservice, you have a monolith.
+If we have a Java application and everybody is contributing to its codebase and it is released once a week then we don't have a microservice, we have a monolith.

 When a change is introduced is difficult to find where is the problem and finding the problems are a complicated task because a lot of people are introducing changes at the same time and you don't know where the problem comes from.